SCM-NV/qmflows/docs/promise.rst

    >>> print(result)

-Up to the invocation of the :func:`~qmflows.packages.packages.run` function none of the computations have been executed, it is the :func:`~qmflows.packages.packages.run` function which builds and executes the dependencies.
+Up to the invocation of the :func:`~qmflows.packages.run` function none of the computations have been executed, it is the :func:`~qmflows.packages.run` function which builds and executes the dependencies.
-Since *QMFlows* needs to figure out all the dependecies in the script, the :func:`~qmflows.packages.packages.run` function takes as argument last dependency (or inner most dependy), which in this case are the frequencies.
+Since *QMFlows* needs to figure out all the dependecies in the script, the :func:`~qmflows.packages.run` function takes as argument last dependency (or inner most dependy), which in this case are the frequencies.
 The reason behind this, is that from the last dependency it is possible to retrace all the dependecies.